hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/gaia-basics.md

 2 2 2  0.000 0.000 0.000 0.000  2  0.000 0.000 0.000        9828           6   #
 ...
 ```

+**The boundary condition settings affect mass balance, which is a crucial criterion for a sound numerical model.
+Read more in the spotlight focus on setting up {ref}`boundary conditions for mass balance<foc-mass-bc>`.**

 ````

 A boundaries `*.cli` file is divided into 13 space (tab) - separated colons corresponding to 13 boundary type (variables) and value prescriptions.
 The cross-comparison {numref}`Table %s <tab-gaia-bc>` holds the 13 type/value prescription names of a hydrodynamic Telemac2d/3d (e.g., [boundaries.cli](https://github.com/hydro-informatics/telemac/raw/main/gaia2d-tutorial/boundaries.cli)) boundary conditions file up side by side with those of a Gaia boundary conditions file.